waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Puzzle Mechanics & Solutions
 - **Reset Condition:** Boulder puzzles reset upon leaving and re-entering a map or using ladders between floors.
 - **Boulder/Item Interaction:** Pushing a boulder onto an item collects the item and moves the boulder into that space.
+- **Off-Screen Barrier Update:** A `boulder_barrier` tile's state does not update to `cleared_boulder_barrier` until it is visible on-screen.
+This is a crucial mechanic for pathfinding.

 # IV.
 Methodology & Lessons Learned
 - **Hypothesis-Driven Approach:** I must form a single, testable hypothesis, document it, test it, and record the conclusion.
 - **Tool Reliability & Immediate Action:** A tool that produces an incorrect or impossible result is a critical failure.
 I MUST fix it immediately with `define_tool` instead of deferring the task or attempting workarounds.
-- **Puzzle Hypothesis Testing:** Before attempting complex puzzles, I will use my analysis tools to test connectivity and puzzle state.
-If the tool's output conflicts with reality, I must trust reality and conclude my tool is flawed.
-The immediate priority becomes debugging the tool.
+- **System Feedback is Truth:** When a system validation check contradicts the output of one of my tools, I must trust the system and immediately investigate the discrepancy instead of proceeding with a flawed plan.
 - **Verify All Exits:** Before concluding I am trapped or soft-locked, I must use my pathfinding tool to test routes to ALL available exits (ladders, warps, map connections) on the current map.
 - **Pre-emptive Path Planning:** For boulder puzzles, I must use my pathfinding and puzzle analysis tools to verify the entire sequence of pushes *before* I start moving anything to avoid soft-locking myself.
-- **Mindful Gameplay:** I must be more vigilant in basic gameplay checks, as the failure to activate Strength caused a significant and unnecessary delay.
-- **Puzzle Log Summarization:** After a puzzle is solved, the log should be updated to show only the successful path, moving detailed lessons to this Methodology section.
-- **Immediate Conflict Resolution:** When a system validation check contradicts the output of one of my tools, I must stop and immediately investigate the discrepancy instead of proceeding with a flawed plan.

 # V. Tile Mechanics & Traversal Rules
 - **`ground` / `grass`:** Standard walkable tiles.